 When to Prune Holly Bushes

 A common question is when to prune a holly bush plant.
 Most people can prune a holly bush while the plant is dormant (in winter).
-In fact, December is actually a great time for holly bushes pruning.
+In fact, December is actually a great time for holly bush pruning.
 Trimming holly bushes helps them keep their shape and appearance looking neat.
 However, not all varieties are pruned at the same time.
 It is important to know when to prune holly bush varieties.
 Otherwise, you could inadvertently cause damage.

-For instance, American holly bushes (I. opaca) requires light routine pruning any time but when pruned heavily in summer, there may be limited berries come fall and winter.
+- American holly bushes (I. opaca) requires light routine pruning any time but when pruned heavily in summer, there may be limited berries come fall and winter.

-Chinese holly, on the other hand, usually doesn't require regular pruning, as this could actually disfigure its compact shape.
+- Chinese holly, on the other hand, usually doesn't require regular pruning, as this could actually disfigure its compact shape.

-Yaupon holly (I. vomitoria) is also best left unpruned; however, trimming holly bushes like these can be done when absolutely necessary to maintain appearance.
+- Yaupon holly (I. vomitoria) is also best left unpruned, however, trimming holly bushes like these can be done when absolutely necessary to maintain appearance.
 Wait until dormancy for heavy pruning or simply trim as needed for shape.

-Japanese hollies can also be pruned as needed in midsummer or late winter.
+- Japanese hollies can also be pruned as needed in midsummer or late winter.
 If pruning for hedges, late spring is a good time for trimming holly bushes.

 How to Prune Holly Bushes

 Hollies are normally pruned to maintain shape or to remove unsightly growth.
 Some are shaped into hedges.
 If you don't know how to prune holly bushes correctly, you can do more harm than good.
 For hedge pruning of holly bushes, pruning the lower branches shorter than upper ones is not recommended.
 Maintain an even shape instead.
 Prune holly bushes to keep their natural growth in check.
 Always remove any dead or diseased branches.
 Then start from the inside and work outward.
 Cut branches just above new leaf buds or all the way back to main branch.
 Don't remove lower limbs of English holly.
 Instead, allow them to branch to the ground.
 If holly bushes require some major rejuvenation, however, they can be cut to the ground; again, this should be done during winter dormancy.
 Knowing when and how to prune holly bushes is important for their overall health.
 Trimming holly bushes helps them to maintain a neat, crisp appearance in the landscape.